 Mode The mode must be set to Infrastructure .
+Most wireless stations will select the correct mode automatically.
 SSID (ESSID) This must match the value used on the Wireless Router.
 The default value is default Note!
 The SSID is case sensitive.
-WEP By default, WEP on the Wireless Router is disabled .
-If WEP remains disabled on the Wireless Router, all stations must have WEP disabled. • If WEP is enabled on the Wireless Router, each station must use the same settings as the Wireless Router.
+Wireless Security By default, Wireless security on the Wireless Router is disabled.
+If Wireless security remains disabled on the Wireless Router, all stations must have wireless security disabled. • If Wireless security is enabled on the Wireless Router (either WEP or WPA-PSK), each station must use the same settings as the Wireless Router.